GuilinDev/aapa-simulator/README.md

 For questions or issues, please open a GitHub issue or contact the authors.

-## 🙏 Acknowledgments

-- Azure Functions team for the public dataset
-- IEEE HPEC community for valuable feedback

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.